Pharmaceutical Error Lawyers

 Our legal team thoroughly investigates your case, including reviewing your medical records, interviewing eyewitnesses and examining the medical equipment and medication involved.
 We can also consult with highly qualified medical experts who can help us determine how the error occurred.
 We determine the true value of your damages and fight to get you the compensation you deserve, either through a negotiated settlement or a jury trial.

-We have been protecting the rights of patients and their families in Charleston and throughout West Virginia for many years.
+We have been protecting the rights of patients and their families throughout West Virginia and Central Ohio for many years.
 If you suffered harm as the result of a pharmaceutical error, contact us today to speak to one of our attorneys in a free consultation.